kelokomesu/recipe-project/README.md

 <iframe src="assets/Distribution-of-minutes.html" width=800 height=600 frameBorder=0></iframe>

-Our first plot of the minute distribution showed some incredible outliers (over 1 million minute recipes) so I had to restrict the data frame to recipes under 5 hours.
+My first plot of the minute distribution showed some incredible outliers (over 1 million minute recipes) so I had to restrict the data frame to recipes under 5 hours.
 The distribution shows spikes in incriments of 5.
 This could be because people round their cooking times when posting reviews or recipes.
 30 minutes is the most common recipe time.

 ### Bivariate Analysis